 The Quand on Danse program was created in perfect harmony with the Mosa Ballet School's values of excellence, humanity and collaboration.

-Quand on Danse wants to make known the other Dance, the one that brings well-being, the one that brings people together and connects them, the one that heals.
+Quand on Danse wants to raise awareness of the other kind of dance, the kind that brings people together and connects them, the kind that heals.

 Proving and testing